The-Obstacle-Is-The-Way/Clarity-AI-Backend/SPARC.md

 sparc -m "Your detailed question or analysis request" --research-only
 ```

-The `--research-only` flag is critical - it ensures SPARC only analyzes and reports findings without trying to modify files.
+The `--research-only` flag ensures SPARC only analyzes and reports findings without trying to modify files.

 ## Best Practices for Research Mode